SensationalSystems/tektelic-kona-decoder/README.md

 This code is MIT licenced, and we don't claim it to be excellent, pull requests are encouraged!
 This isn't yet complete, it doesn't yet support accelerometer payloads for example.
 Again, pull request!

-## Note to LoraServer users
+## Note to ChirpStack (formerly LoraServer) users

-If you are using this codec with LoraServer then change the name of the method and the orders of paprameters to Decode(port, bytes)
+If you are using this codec with ChirpStack then change the name of the method and the orders of parameters to Decode(port, bytes)

 ## Contributors
 Many thanks to: